 These occur along the wooded London Clay slopes of the Stour, Orwell and Deben estuaries.

 Springs and seepages at the junction between the Red Crag sands and the London Clay are a recurring theme in the landscape.

-Holywells Park RIGS, Ipswich
+Holywells Park CGS, Ipswich